qcri-social/AIDR/API-documentation.md

 Note:
 Standard attributes always come under SYSTEM user.
 So in the resultset look for userID=1 for standard attributes.
-Custom attributes are user-defined attribute so they appear with the userID other than 1.
+Custom attributes are user-defined attribute so they appear with userID other than 1.

-##Get attributes and its labels by attributeID
+## Get attributes and labels by attributeID

 GET `attribute/{attributeID}`

-## Get all attributes except the given Crisis
+## Get all attributes except the attributes of the given Crisis
 GET `attribute/crisis/all?exceptCrisis={crisisID}`

 Example: `attribute/crisis/all?exceptCrisis=23`